-This report summarizes the environmental status of Ames Laboratory for calendar year 2016.
-It includes descriptions of the Laboratory's site, mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.
+The primary purpose of this report is to summarize the performance of Ames Laboratory's environmental programs, present highlights of significant environmental activities, and confirm compliance with environmental regulations and requirements for calendar year 2017.
+This report is a working requirement of Department of Energy Order 231.1B, Environment, Safety and Health Reporting.
+It includes descriptions of Ames Laboratory's site, mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.

 Ames Laboratory is located on the campus of Iowa State University (ISU) and occupies 13 buildings owned by the Department of Energy (DOE).
-See the Laboratory's Web Dage for location and Laboratory overview.
-The Laboratory also leases space in ISU owned buildings.
+See the Laboratory's Web page for location and Laboratory overview.
+Ames Laboratory also leases space in ISU owned buildings.

-In 2016, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
+In 2017, Ames Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
 All waste was handled according to applicable EPA, State, and local regulations and DOE Orders.
-The Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.
+Ames Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.

-The Laboratory was in compliance with all applicable Federal, State, local and DOE regulations and Orders in 2016.
+Ames Laboratory was in compliance with all applicable Federal, State, local, and DOE regulations and Orders in 2017.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2016 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)
+There were no radiological air emissions or exposures to the general public due to Ames Laboratory activities in 2017 (See U.S. DOE Air Emissions Annual Report in Appendix A).

 As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2015.
-Included in these efforts were battery, cathode ray tube (CRT), miscellaneous electronic office equipment, white and green computer paper, corrugated cardboard, mixed paper, newsprint, food/beverage container recycling and laboratory glassware recycling.
-Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, fluorescent lamps and telephone books.
+Included in these efforts were battery, cathode ray tube (CRT), corrugated cardboard, lamps, miscellaneous electronic office equipment, mixed paper, newsprint, food/beverage container, and laboratory glassware recycling.
+Ames Laboratory also recycles/reuses salvageable metal, used oil, and foamed polystyrene peanuts, and encourages chemical redistribution and sharing among research groups.

-Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "A-" was achieved in 2016 for Integrated Safety, Health and Environmental Protection.
+Ames Laboratory reported to DOE Ames Site Office (AMSO) through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2017 for Integrated Safety, Health, and Environmental Protection.

-As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System (ISMS) since 2005.
+As reported in Site Environmental Reports for prior years, Ames Laboratory's Environmental Management System (EMS) has been integrated into the Integrated Safety Management System (ISMS) since 2005.
 The integration of EMS into Laboratory business practices allows the Laboratory to systematically review, address and respond to environmental impacts.
-In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
-The Laboratory achieved a 2016 goal of publishing a chemical redistribution inventory within the Laboratory-wide chemical inventory system to encourage use of surplus chemicals within the organization.
-This initiative aligns with the Laboratory's ISMS policy statement and Waste Minimization/Pollution Prevention Plan by reducing purchases and the packaging discarded from new items and using surplus commercial grade chemicals and reducing waste.
+In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for Ames Laboratory.
+The Laboratory achieved a 2017 goal of hosting a seminar to recognize Earth Day by bringing in a representative from the city of Ames to raise awareness of local resources available for waste minimization and pollution prevention.